CumulusNetworks/docs/content/cumulus-linux/Layer-2/Ethernet-Bridging---VLANs/VLAN-aware-Bridge-Mode.md

 pageID: 8362673
 product: Cumulus Linux
 version: 3.7.7
-imgData: cumulus-linux-377
+imgData: cumulus-linux
-siteSlug: cumulus-linux-377
+siteSlug: cumulus-linux
 ---
 The Cumulus Linux bridge driver supports two configuration modes, one that is VLAN-aware, and one that follows a more traditional Linux bridge model.

 For [traditional Linux
-bridges](/version/cumulus-linux-377/Layer-2/Ethernet-Bridging---VLANs/Traditional-Bridge-Mode),
+bridges](/cumulus-linux/Layer-2/Ethernet-Bridging---VLANs/Traditional-Bridge-Mode),
 the kernel supports VLANs in the form of VLAN subinterfaces.
 Enabling bridging on multiple VLANs means configuring a bridge for each VLAN and, for each member port on a bridge, creating one or more VLAN